 - let you have a copy of the information in an intelligible form.

-To make a request to the Netmatters for any personal information we may hold, you need to put the request in writing and either address it to us at the address provided below, or email us.
+To make a request to the Netmatters for any personal information we may hold, you need to put the request in writing and either address it to our Information Governance department at the address provided below, or email us.

 If you agree, we will try to deal with your request informally, for example by providing you with the specific information you need over the telephone.

-If we do hold information about you, you can ask us to correct any mistakes by, once again, contacting us.
+If we do hold information about you, you can ask us to correct any mistakes by, once again, contacting the Information Governance department.

 Links to other websites